 When getting outside isn’t an option, a simple air mattress can provide hours of jumping, climbing, and sliding entertainment.
 Couch cushions can also be used for obstacle courses and painter’s tape for indoor hopscotch.

 This Pikler-inspired climbing structure was a group Christmas gift from family and has been a favorite for a while now.
-We pull it out on exceptionally cold or wet days, or when the kids have extra energy to burn and getting outside isn’t an option (like while I’m cooking dinner).
+(Amazon also has some nice looking climbing triangles, as well!)
+We pull this when the weather is really unpleasant, or when the kids have extra energy to burn and getting outside isn’t an option (like while I’m cooking dinner).
 Our kids have even incorporated it into pretend play, turning the climbing triangle into Captain Hook’s pirate ship and Elsa’s North Mountain.

 Building toys like blocks or LEGO, help develop both fine and gross motor skills and creativity.